urbanoanderson/simple-middleware/README.md

 #HOW TO RUN
 #-------------------------------------------

-Open project with eclipse, start the server by running 'Server.java' in the 'application' package.
-It will open a window to indicate that the server is running.
-You can close the server by clicking on the close button at the window.
+Open project with eclipse, start the naming service by running 'NamingServiceServer.java' in the 'naming' package.
+It will open a window to indicate that the naming server is running.

+Next, you have to start the application server by running 'HospitalServer.java' in the 'application' package.
+Another window will pop.

-To start the client by running 'Client.java' in the 'application' package.
-It will make a request and print the received output from server to the console.
+Finally, you can run the client program to make requests by running 'HospitalClient.java' in the 'application' package.
+It will make a request and print the received output from HospitalServer to the console.